osjayaprakash/osjayaprakash0.github.io/quotes.md

 > Somewhere in the world, an unknown young person is probably starting a company now that will eventually be as big as today's tech giants. - Sam Altman

+> If you’re thinking without writing, you only think you’re thinking. - Leslie Lamport

 > Being deeply loved by someone gives you strength, while loving someone deeply gives you courage. - Lao Tzu

 > Any sufficiently advanced technology is indistinguishable from magic - Arthur C Clarke